awsdocs/aws-iot-docs/developerguide/iot-sql-literals.md

 You can directly specify literal objects in the SELECT and WHERE clauses of your rule SQL, which can be useful for passing information\.

 **Note**
-Literals are only available when using SQL Version 2016\-03\-23 or newer\.
+Literals are available only when using SQL version 2016\-03\-23 or later\.

 JSON object syntax is used \(key\-value pairs, comma\-separated, where keys are strings and values are JSON values, wrapped in curly brackets \{\}\)\.
 For example: